1995 Chicago mayoral election: Results by ward

+Independent candidacy of Roland Burris

 Roland Burris ran as an independent.
 When first approached by black activists about running for mayor, Burris had declined.
 He ultimately ran, proclaiming to have been drafted by “the people”.
 By the time he decided to run, Joseph Gardner had already challenged Daley in the Democratic primary.
 Not wanting to run against Gardner and split the black vote in the primary, Burris decided he would run in the general election as an independent candidate.